For the small business owner, investing in local SEO is the best way to start attracting more customers.

 Be sure to remove any duplicate listings to avoid any unwanted negative impacts on your local SEO.

-If your business is part of a broader industry, you can maximize your local SEO exposure by capitalizing on industry-specific directories.
+If your business is part of a broader industry, you can maximize your local SEO exposure by capitalizing on online industry-specific directories.

 Not only will you gain a massive positive impact on your local SEO and website ranking, but it’s also a great way to connect with industry influencers and experts within your niche.